troykyo/dssloopholes.github.io/category/sustainability/Post-use materials.md

 #### The Renewal Workshop

-The Renewal Workshop is a company that specializes in renewing and restoring post-consumer clothing and textiles.
+The Renewal Workshop is a company that specializes in renewing and restoring post-user clothing and textiles.
 They partner with apparel brands to recover damaged or unsellable garments, repair them, and reintroduce them into the market.
 By extending the life of these products, they help reduce waste and promote a more sustainable approach to fashion.

 #### Closed Loop Partners